leoncross/wikipedia_people_summary/README.md

 - i learnt how inconsistent data is stored on wiki; after reviewing lots of pages; no consistency

 stub api by saving data as local file

+went to wiki document pages to review suggested style format